dorssel/usbipd-win/README.md

 - A command line tool `usbipd`.\
   The location of this tool will be added to the `PATH` environment variable.
 - A firewall rule called `usbipd` to allow all local subnets to connect to the service.\
-  You can modify this firewall rule to fine tune access control.\
+  You can modify this firewall rule to fine tune access control.

-  :information_source:\
+> [!NOTE]
-  If you are using a third-party firewall, you may have to reconfigure it to allow incoming connections on TCP port 3240.
+> If you are using a third-party firewall, you may have to reconfigure it to allow
+> incoming connections on TCP port 3240.

 ## How to use

 ### Share Devices

 By default devices are not shared with USBIP clients.
-To lookup and share devices, open a command prompt as an Administrator and use the `usbipd` tool.
+To lookup and share devices, run the following commands with administrator privileges:
-For example:

 ```powershell
 usbipd --help